mvcds/my-library/carreer/development/software-architecture/types/Command Query Responsibility Segregation.md

 This separation however enables us to do many interesting things architecturally, by allowing us to see that they do not need to use the same data [[Model]] just because they share the same [[Data]].

 CQRS does not require a task based UI.
-We could apply CQRS to a CRUD based interface.
+We could apply CQRS to a CRUD based [[Interface]].

 ---